FISH / new pets

 - Hermit crabs are extremely sensitive to metal.
 Be sure their food and water bowls are ceramic or another nonmetal, non-porous material.

-- Your hermit crab should have access to fresh, clean water at all times.
-Always add a dechlorinator or water conditioner to tap water before putting it in your crab's water dish.
+- Your hermit crab should have access to fresh, clean water and marine-grade salt water at all times.
+Always add a dechlorinator or water conditioner to tap water before putting it in your crab's water dish

 How do I keep my hermit crab healthy?